kaismi/snmp-mock-agent/README.md

 # snmp-mock-agent

-Simple snmp mock agent for testing purposes that takes XML files as input.
+Simple snmp mock agent for testing purposes that takes XML file as input.

 ```shell
 # -a Required address of agent - e.g. 127.0.0.1/9999